James K. Baxter: Final years and death

 The harsh deprivations Baxter adopted at this time took their toll on his health.
 By 1972 he was too ill to continue living at Jerusalem and moved to another commune near Auckland.
-On 22 October 1972 he suffered a coronary thrombosis in the street and died in a nearby house, aged 46.
+On 16 October Baxter visited his long-time friend the artist Michael Illingworth and wrote his last poem on the Illingworth's dining room table before leaving on the 19th.
+Three days later on 22 October 1972 Baxter suffered a coronary thrombosis in the street and died in a nearby house, aged 46.
 He was buried at Jerusalem on Māori land in front of "the Top House" where he had lived, in a ceremony combining Māori and Catholic traditions.
 A river boulder on the burial site was inscribed with his Māori name Hemi.

 Sturm was Baxter's literary executor after his death.
 She collected and catalogued his prolific writing, arranged new and revised publications of his work, and negotiated the use and adaptation of his works.
 She set up the James K. Baxter Charitable Trust, which supported causes he had supported, for example prison reform and drug addiction rehabilitation programmes, and ensured that all proceeds of his work went to the trust.

 Evidence and allegations of sexual assault

 In January 2019, the Victoria University Press published a collection of Baxter's personal letters as James K Baxter: Letters of a Poet.
 The collection was edited by his friend, John Weir.
-One letter in the collection revealed that Baxter confided to a friend that he raped his wife, Jacquie Sturm, after she expressed low interest in sex.
+One letter in the collection revealed that in 1960, Baxter confided to another woman that he raped his wife, Jacquie Sturm, after she expressed low interest in sex.
 New Zealanders reacted with dismay to the revelations, describing them as "awful", "terrible" and "shocking".
 In The Spinoff John Newton wrote that it is no longer possible to talk about Baxter without addressing how Baxter thinks and writes about women.

 Paul Millar, a Baxter scholar and personal friend of Sturm, who had been appointed as her literary executor after her death, cautioned against reading the letter as turning Sturm into a victim: "Leaving apart how appalling this letter is – a betrayal on so many levels from the brutal act described, the lack of shame in the description, and the profound betrayal of trust – its publicity is once again putting Jacquie in a subordinate position to Baxter, a bit player in his narrative. ...
-Jacquie deserves much more than to be remembered as Baxter’s victim ... despite everything she endured, she emerged victorious.
+Jacquie deserves much more than to be remembered as Baxter's victim ... despite everything she endured, she emerged victorious.
 If people really want to know Jacquie they should seek our her writing, not Baxter's."
 Mark Williams, emeritus Professor of English at Victoria University, said the admission was consistent with what he knew of Baxter: "He observed his own adulteries objectively as part of the fallen human condition.
 This even extended to marital rape.
-I’m not sure if he was simply a phoney, as some have observed.
+I'm not sure if he was simply a phoney, as some have observed.
 He was genuinely religious.
 The problem is that his religious faith allowed him to regard his sexual failings—small and great—at a quizzical remove."